rage/programming-23/data/part-7/3-times-and-dates.md

 ## The datetime object

-The Python [datetime](https://docs.python.org/3/library/datetime.html?highlight=datetime#datetime.datetime) module contans the function [now](https://docs.python.org/3/library/datetime.html?highlight=datetime#datetime.datetime.now), which returns a datetime object containing the current date and time.
+The Python [datetime](https://docs.python.org/3/library/datetime.html?highlight=datetime#datetime.datetime) module includes the function [now](https://docs.python.org/3/library/datetime.html?highlight=datetime#datetime.datetime.now), which returns a datetime object containing the current date and time.
 The default printout of a datetime object looks like this:

 ```python
 from datetime import datetime